 Additionally, as executive vice president for community health engagement, Rogers works with faculty across the University of Chicago as well as members of the community to develop a multidisciplinary approach to trauma care and health disparities.
 His work will help enhance the understanding of social factors that affect victims of violence and underserved populations, in addition to identifying approaches necessary to achieving better outcomes for trauma victims.

-His clinical and research interests have focused on the health care needs of underserved populations.
+Rogers' clinical and research interests focus on understanding the healthcare needs of underserved populations.
 He has published numerous articles relating to health disparities and the impact of race and ethnicity on surgical outcomes.